nunodotferreira/workbench/README.md

 To play around, you can use the CLI Bot (`artisan bf:cli`).

-Buttons in CLI Bot
+__Buttons in CLI Bot__

-: Whenever the bot responds with a template, it will be displayed like this:
+Whenever the bot responds with a template, it will be displayed like this:

 `Quick Replies:  [Templates]  [Conversation]`